 A local media company created a making-of documentary which also nicely shows our iterative design approach.

 You can find plenty more information, videos, and press coverage on the project website of the Media Computing Group.

 Looks like Germany's prior president Horst Köhler did enjoy playing with it as well.
 Check it out at spiegel.de

 Research in telemedical emergency services

 For my work at the eHealth Group at the humtec Research Centre, I analyzed the tasks and workflow of emergency physicians to specify user requirements.
 For my research, I talked to emergency physicians and did a participatory observation on the ambulance car and in the emergency center with my co-worker Shirley Beul.
 Our work resulted in two publications, which describe the process and present preliminary guidelines.

 PersonalChef - Diploma Thesis

-For my diploma thesis, I conducted research on interactive multi-display systems in kitchens.
+For my diploma thesis, I researched interactive multi-display systems in kitchens.
 I presented this work as a poster at the CHI 2010 conference in Atlanta, USA.
 You can find more information on the project website of the media computing group.
 If you're interested in reading my thesis or the extended abstracts, please take a look at my old i10 website.